Ayurvedic Diet to Prepare You for Your First Pregnancy

 • Nourishes the body of the mother

-So, the Garbhini (pregnant woman) must follow an extremely careful regimen of food as well as behaviour during pregnancy.
+So, the Garbhini (pregnant woman) must follow an extremely careful regimen of food as well as behavior during pregnancy.
 This regimen is known as “Garbhini Paricharya.”

 Mentioned below are the diet plans for each month of the pregnancy.